python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/015_gqrx_FM_Receive.md

   - Other than the RF gain, feel free to play around with the settings.
 You can always reset to default configuration with the `$ gqrx -r` terminal command.

 <!-- pandoc-only ### Configure Gqrx settings -->

-- **Optional**
-  - You can increase the decimation in the Configure I/O devices window to get better view of the tuned frequency.
-Ask for a demonstration if this is unclear.

 - **Warnings**
   - ⚠️ **Keep the RF gain at zero.** ⚠️